mattbrictson/bundleup/README.md

 ## Roadmap

-bundleup is very simple at this point, but it could be more.
-Some possibilities:

-- Automatically commit the Gemfile.lock changes with a nice commit message
-- Integrate with bundler-audit to mark upgrades that have important security fixes
-- Display relevant CHANGELOG entries for major upgrades
-- Non-interactive mode

-If you have other ideas, open an issue on GitHub!
+bundleup is in maintenance mode; no new features are planned.

 ## Contributing

-Code contributions are also welcome!
+Code contributions are welcome!
 Read [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

 [bundler]: http://bundler.io
 [semver]: http://semver.org